Kafala system

-Etymology
+Etymology and origin

 In the first decades of the 21st century, the migrant worker system became widely referred to the "kafala system" in English.
 The word kafala comes from Arabic, and the related word kafeel refers to the local employment sponsor in the system.
 In Islamic adoptional jurisprudence, "kafala" refers to the adoption of children.
 The original law of kafala was expanded to include a system of fixed-term sponsorship of migrant workers in several countries in the late 20th century.
 This modern system has its origins in labour practices related to pearl hunting.
 In the Persian Gulf, the pearling industry was dominated by slave labour, and prior to the abolition of slavery in the 20th century, slaves were used as pearl divers.

+Kafala as a legal framework has roots in Sharia law, in which one party (the kafil) acts as a guarantor for another (the makful), where the former assumes legal responsibilities if the makful is unable to meet them.
+The arrangement generally takes two forms: one where the guarantor is responsible for the person himself—such as ensuring good conduct or appearance in court, similar to a bail system—and another where the guarantor assumes responsibility for the payment of a debt should the makful back out.

+Scholars offer differing explanations regarding the origins of the kafala system.
+Gilbert Beaugé argues that it "originated from an old Bedouin custom of granting protection to visitors."
+Anh Longva suggests that the system is a "well-anchored" Kuwaiti tradition.
+Omar al-Shehabi, on the other hand, argued that the modern kafala system "was a product of the British colonial era, particularly the period from the 1920s until independence in the 1970s".
+Al-Shehabi notes that British colonial administrators, who viewed migrant labour "as both a necessity and a problem that needed to be regulated and controlled", introduced sponsorship requirements to control the migration of labourers to the Gulf states.